EnFlexIT/AgentWorkbench/getting-started.md

 # Getting Started

 This section shortly describes how you can define, develop and start your first agent-based "application".
-Even this is a simple example, it will demonstrate the principle on how you can extend Agent.Workbench with your own agents and user functions.
-Since the workbench is based on OSGI / Eclipse bundles, you have to develope OSGI-bundles for your agent projects too.
-In the course of the text we using the terms plugin or bundle
+Even this is a very simple example, it will demonstrate the principle on how you can extend Agent.Workbench with your own agents and user functions.
+Since the workbench is based on OSGI / Eclipse _bundles_, you have to develope OSGI _plugins _for your agent projects too.
+In the course of the text we mixing-up these terms, but their meaning is the same \(plugin = bundle\).

-For this, the following installation and configuration tasks have to be done:
+To create an agent application, the following installation, configuration and development tasks have to be done:

 * [Install Agent.Workbench](/01_getting-started/install-agentworkbench.md): Go to our [GitHub-Site](https://github.com/EnFlexIT/AgentWorkbench/releases) and download the latetst release of Agent.Workbench \(for Windows, Linux or MacOS\).Just extract the provided archive and place it at a desired location.